Temple of Nakrah

 The Minean Temple of Nakrah was a large square temple built by the Minaeans in the city of Barāqish in what is now Yemen.

 History

 The temple was built by Minaeans during the 6th century BC.
-During medieval times, the temple was damaged by an earthquake.
+Sabina Antonini, Francesco G. Fedele, Barāqish/Yathill (Yemen) 1986-2007: Excavations of Temple B and related research and restoration / Extramural excavations in Area C and overview studies, Archaeopress Publishing Ltd, 6 May 2021 During medieval times, the temple was damaged by an earthquake.

-In 1986, the qadi Ismaïl Ali al-Akwa tasked the Italian archaeologist Alessandro de Maigret to excavate the site of Barāqish, who discovered the temple in 1990 and 1992 (Italian Archaeological Mission or Istituto Italiano per il Medio de Estremo Oriente.
+In 1986, the qadi Ismaïl Ali al-Akwa tasked the Italian archaeologist Alessandro de Maigret to excavate the site of Barāqish, Alessandro de Maigret, Christian Robin, Le temple de Nakrah à Yathill (aujourd'hui Barāqish), Yémen.
+Résultats des deux premières campagnes de fouilles de la mission italienne, Persee.fr, 1993 who discovered the temple in 1990 and 1992 (Italian Archaeological Mission or Istituto Italiano per il Medio de Estremo Oriente.
 It is one of three temples in that city to have been discovered.
 10 years after its discovery, funds were raised by the Yemeni and Italian governments to restore the temple in 2003 and 2004.

 The temple is reported as being badly destroyed by the ongoing Yemen Civil War having been bombed by the Saudi Arabian military as it was being used by Houthi forces.